11pepi/lterm/README.md

 lterm is a fantasy *computer*, yes, **computer**, this is a fantasy computer its very not real and also has features

+> [!NOTE]
+> If you implement the package manager, good job.
+I will add you to this README and your great controbution is appreaciated.
+Thank you. /s

 ## features
 - [x] working terminal
 - [x] apps